What is financial literacy?

 Financial literacy is defined as:

-- The ability to read, analyze, manage and communicate about the personal financial conditions affecting material well being.
+- The ability to read, analyze, manage, and communicate about personal financial conditions that affect material well being.

-- The term is used to describe financial education programs on college campuses and within high schools.
+- Financial education programs on college campuses and at high schools.
 The objective of financial literacy programs is to help students better manage their finances, budget effectively, and borrow wisely.

-Smart financial management includes a few basic good habits.
-You may already have a checking account, a credit card, or maybe even a car loan.
-When continuing your education, you may also need to borrow student loans.
-But have you determined your financial goals and established good financial habits?
+You may already have a checking account, a credit card, and maybe even a car loan.
+When continuing your education, you may need to take out student loans.
+But have you set financial goals and established good financial habits?
 Here are a few tips to get you started.

 Steps you can take now to get on the right financial path

 - Start saving.
 The earlier you save, the more you'll have.

 - Understand the costs of credit.
 Compare at least three offers before you choose a credit card; look for low interest rates and no annual fees; don’t spend more than you can afford to pay off each month, but if you do, always pay more than the minimum payment.

 Protect your credit and your financial future.
 Beware of identity theft; review statements and notify creditors immediately of errors; know what’s in your wallet/purse.